-In this Morphing Guide I am going to explain to you the basics of what in-game skills are, how they work and how to utilize their full strength.
+In this Morphing Guide for ESO I am going to explain to you the basics of what in-game skills are, how they work and how to utilize their full strength.

 The Elder Scrolls Online has, like every game, a set of skills that you utilize in order to interact with the world.